 To give your youth a layer of security when checking in, you have the option to use security and session codes to help protect youths’ information.

 In the Self Check-in settings, if you disable searching by phone numbers or last name, people will only be able to search by security code.
 This code is unique to the individual, or the individual’s family if set under Settings > Check-in Settings.

 If you are having the security codes randomly generated, you can specify a format to the codes, with a predefined suffix or prefix.

 Session codes are an optional, additional level of security that can be added to the check-in system.
 When these codes are enabled, the session codes will be printed on any labels printed.
-You can then use these session codes to verify that the labels the parents who are coming to collect children are the correct labels for that session, as every time people are checked in, they will get a new session code.
+You can then use these session codes to verify that the labels the parents who are coming to collect youth are the correct labels for that session, as every time people are checked in, they will get a new session code.

 In a similar fashion to security codes, you can specify the format of the codes that are used for session codes.